djsmith17/MATLAB-Toolboxes/README.md

 I honestly don't remember where I use this.
 I think it was something I was looking into, but decided not to use.

 ## praatBatching
-I made these scripts!
+These are scripts that I developed along with memebers of the Stepp Lab!
 This package also includes a copy of Praat so you never need to worry about paths on your machine.
 Maybe I should write some documentation for this...

 ## [shadedErrorBar](https://www.mathworks.com/matlabcentral/fileexchange/26311-raacampbell-shadederrorbar)
 Super slick script for creating a shaded region representing the range of error values in a time-series aggregate